 Once a court has made an initial custody determination, you should contact the court that made the initial decision regarding any changes in your situation before petitioning any other state for a change in your custody situation.
 If you were not allowed court permission to relocate initially, you will need to ensure that you have court approval before moving.

 If you have already moved without court permission after obtaining an initial custody determination or divorce decree, you may be able to request a change in custody from another state court.
 However, this is usually not the best way to go about changing custody.

 All courts in the United States recognize other state's orders regarding child custody and child support.
 Even if the laws of a state where you currently reside differ from those where you were previously awarded visitation or custody, the previous order from another state court may be enforced in your current state.

 Consult an Experienced Missouri Family Law Attorney

 Do you need legal advice about where to file a child custody case or about enforcing an out-of-state divorce decree or others order regarding custody?
-The Joshua Wilson Law Firm is here to help.
+The Higher Level Legal Law Firm is here to help.
 Contact us by calling (816) 331-9968 or fill out our online form.